Azure/mock-spacestation/README.md

     Hello!
 It is currently Fri Aug 20 21:10:10 UTC 2021 on the mockSpacestation!
 Happy Hacking!
     ```

-3. On the Mock Spacestation, You can inspect the contents of `azure-sync.log` to see file and directory transmission history and transfer speeds:
+3. On the Mock Spacestation, you can inspect the contents of `azure-sync.log` to see file and directory transmission history and transfer speeds:

     ```bash
     # back on the Mock Spacestation